-Erwin Bornemann was a university professor and nationalist intellectual fiercely proud of his homeland.
-He found it intolerable that the German states should be kept deliberately weak and used as pawns in the political games of other European powers.
-He was also disdainful of traditional autocratic political structures and had a vision for a modern Germany defined by national unity and freedom of press, speech, and assembly.
+Erwin Bornemann was a university professor and fiercely patriotic nationalist intellectual.
+He found it intolerable that the German states should be kept deliberately weak and used as pawns in other great powers’ political games.
+He was also disdainful of traditional autocratic political structures and had a vision for a modern Germany.
+This reich would be defined by national unity and freedom of press, speech, and assembly.

 Most German states did not recognize the new government.
 Frankfurt’s parliament lasted only a year before Frederick’s armies forcefully disbanded it.
 Leaders and radicals were executed or sentenced to long prison terms.
 Erwin fled the country, one of many revolutionaries to do so.
-He escaped first to France, and from there to Gavelston, Texas (he was fluent in English) as one of the Forty-Eighters.
-America’s modern system of government agreed with him, even if he was disappointed that Germany had rejected one.
+He escaped first to France, and from there to Gavelston, Texas as one of the Forty-Eighters.
+America’s modern system of government agreed with him, even if he was disappointed that it hadn’t worked in Germany.

-Teaching was Erwin’s trade, so he returned to it.
-He taught at a children’s schoolhouse for several years, which the former professor found less than fulfilling.
-In 1851, nearby Tulane University established its first academic department (it had previously been a medical school) and Erwin eagerly bought passage on a ship to New Orleans.
+Teaching was Erwin’s trade, so he returned to it and taught at a children’s schoolhouse for several years.
+The former professor found it less than fulfilling.
+In 1851, nearby Tulane University established its first academic department.
+(It had previously been a medical school.)
+Erwin eagerly bought passage on a ship to New Orleans.
 He obtained another job as a professor and expected to spend the rest of his life happily re-ensconced in academia.

 He did, even if the remainder of that life proved shorter than he expected.

 Elsbeth von Steinhäuser, then-regent of the city’s Tremere chantry, was a former noblewoman from the Holy Roman Empire.
-The recent wave of German immigrants to the city attracted her attention: many of them, she knew, were educated and resourceful individuals who’d participated in a revolution (even if it was largely bloodless) and briefly managed a government.
+The recent wave of German immigrants to the city attracted her attention.
+Many of them, she knew, were educated and resourceful individuals.
+They had participated in a revolution (if mostly bloodless) and managed a government.
 She moved among her countrymen in search of promising candidates to ghoul or Embrace.
 She found Erwin.

-Despite Elsbeth’s background as one of the aristocrats he held in contempt, the two were surprisingly sympathetic to one another’s pan-Germanic views: Elsbeth had lived through the Holy Roman Empire’s lowest point during the Thirty Years’ War and believed its weak central authority had cost the German state and people much.
+Elsbeth was one of the aristocrats Erwin held in contempt.
+However, the two proved surprisingly sympathetic to one another’s pan-Germanic views.
+Elsbeth had lived through the Holy Roman Empire’s lowest point during the Thirty Years’ War.
+She believed its weak central authority had cost the German state and people much.
 The two conversed at length about how to make Germany strong again.
 Elsbeth concluded the erudite professor could be an asset to the Tremere clan.
 She offered him immortality.
 He accepted.

 Erwin proved a devout and studious childe.
-He was sympathetic to the Anarch ideal of building a better world, and even struck up a friendship with Coco Duquette, but never forgot where his loyalties lay: Elsbeth explained to her progeny that Kindred society was not Germany, and reform in one was not desirable in the other.
+He was sympathetic to the Anarch ideal of building a better world, and even struck up a friendship with Coco Duquette.
+But he never forgot where his loyalties lay.
+Elsbeth explained to her progeny that Kindred society was not Germany, and reform in one was not desirable in the other.
 Erwin accepted this.
-He was not a true radical and approved of the Pyramid’s political structure, which he saw as a “technocratic meritocracy of enlightened minds” where knowledge was key to advancement.
-There were internal politics, but Erwin was no stranger to those from academia and accepted them as inherent to any large-scale organization.
+He was not a radical.
+He approved of the Pyramid’s political structure, which he saw as a “technocratic meritocracy of enlightened minds.”
+Here, knowledge was key to advancement.
+There were internal politics, but Erwin was no stranger to those from academia.
+He accepted them as inherent to any large-scale organization.
 He was content in the Pyramid.

 Outside Camarilla society drew less of Erwin’s interest.
-Where his peer Jonathan North made a name for himself joining the Guard de Ville, Erwin primarily focused on his thaumaturgic and academic studies to advance within the Pyramid.
-He steadily worked his way up the ranks and was transferred to Baltimore in the early 1900s, where he eventually obtained the position of magister.
+Where his peer Jonathan North made a name for himself joining the Guard de Ville, Erwin focused on his thaumaturgic and academic studies.
+He worked his way up the Pyramid’s ranks and was transferred to Baltimore in the early 1900s.
+Eventually, he obtained the position of magister.

-Baltimore proved to his liking until the 1960s, when a worsening economy and race riots among the mortal populace were mirrored in a radicalized and anti-authoritarian Anarch Movement among the city’s Kindred.
+Baltimore proved to his liking until the 1960s.
+A worsening economy and race riots among the mortal populace were mirrored in a radicalized and anti-authoritarian Anarch Movement among the city’s Kindred.
 Erwin found these angry neonates to have little in common with the intellectually driven revolutionary movement of his mortal days.
 He found even less in common with the Sabbat.
 The Sword of Caine came to Baltimore in force during the urban decay of the 1970s and violent clashes between Camarilla and Sabbat came to dominate the city’s nights.
-Erwin had little desire to make his home in a “wartime environment” and requested multiple transfers out of the city.
+Erwin had little desire to make his home in a “wartime environment.”
+He requested multiple transfers out of the city.

 In 1975, he got his wish—and more besides.
 The former regent of New Orleans’ chantry, Matthäus Goldfeld, had been called to Vienna.
-Erwin was transferred back to the Crescent City and received regency over its chantry.
+Erwin was transferred back to the Crescent City and made regent of its chantry.

 Erwin’s tenure proved a marked contrast to his violent-tempered sire’s.
-The former professor was a mild-handed regent who preferred to keep things running smoothly and with a minimum of fuss, motivating his subordinates with praise and rewards.
-When that approach was insufficient, however, he was happy to let clanmates like Elsbeth or Jonathan play the stick.
-He largely ran the chantry like an academic department with an emphasis on scholastic and thaumaturgic research, though he also supported clanmates selling their thaumaturgic skills to any Kindred who could pay in return for boons.
+The former professor was a mild-handed regent who preferred to keep things running smoothly and with a minimum of fuss.
+He motivated his subordinates with praise and rewards.
+When that approach was insufficient, he was happy to let clanmates like Elsbeth or Jonathan play the stick.
+He ran the chantry like an academic department with an emphasis on scholastic and thaumaturgic research.
+He also encouraged clanmates to sell their thaumaturgic skills to non-Tremere in return for boons.
 He left his sire to prosecute her feud against the Baron and politick among the primogen while quietly pursuing his own vision for the local Pyramid.

-Erwin publicly supported the Tremere alliance with Vidal and has no complaints over the prince’s rule, but neither is he a zealous follower of the Ventrue’s.
+Erwin publicly supported the Tremere alliance with Vidal and has no complaints over the prince’s rule.
+Neither, however, is he a zealous follower of the Ventrue’s.
 Most Kindred suspect the Tremere regent is willing to keep his options open.
 Both of his childer, Julien Derneville and Peter Lebeaux, are known partisans of Antoine Savoy’s.
-While Derneville’s association with the Toreador elder is informal, Lebeaux is one of his most trusted lieutenants.
-It remains uncertain whether Erwin is simply indifferent to his childer’s political allegiances outside of the Pyramid or whether he is playing a deeper game, perhaps at the instigation of his sire (who could maintain plausible deniability by issuing orders through her childe).
-Either way, the varying loyalties of Clan Tremere’s members—a firm ally of the prince, a mild ally of the prince, and two allies of Savoy’s—serves as a reminder that the warlocks serve themselves first and foremost.
+Derneville’s association with the Toreador elder is informal, but Lebeaux is one of his most trusted lieutenants.
+It remains uncertain whether Erwin is indifferent to his childer’s political allegiance or playing a deeper game.
+This may even be at his sire’s instigation, who could maintain plausible deniability by issuing orders through her childe.
+Either way, the varying loyalties of Clan Tremere’s members—a firm ally of the prince, a mild ally of the prince, and two allies of Savoy’s—serves as a reminder that the warlocks serve themselves first.
 Neither Vidal nor Savoy can take the clan’s support for granted.